Skip to main content

 Florida requires landlords to keep rental properties safe, livable, and compliant with basic health and safety standards.
 This includes maintaining essential systems like plumbing, heating, and smoke detectors, addressing structural issues, and following local building codes.

 If a landlord fails to make necessary repairs after being notified, tenants may withhold rent or, in severe cases, terminate the lease, provided they follow legal procedures.
-This warranty ensures tenants have a safe living environment while holding landlords accountable for essential upkeep.
+This warranty ensures renters have a safe living environment while holding landlords accountable for essential upkeep.

 Tenant Evictions in Florida